sbgn/sbgn/docs/learning_sbgn.md

 ![Repersentations](/sbgn/images/learning/lenovere_representations.png)

 In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, [doi:10.1038/nrg3885](https://dx.doi.org/10.1038/nrg3885)).
+Note the same set of four proteins on each of the diagrams.
+In Process Description ELK1 shown in three differents states.

 ## Process in SBGN Process Description